aladinoster/alsite/content/publication/acc-13/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Switched Systems","Predictive Control","Delayed Systems"]
+tags = ["Switched Systems","Predictive Control","Time delayed Systems"]

 # Links (optional).
 url_pdf = "https://ieeexplore.ieee.org/document/6580333/"